 • providing extended exam technique sessions

-Our Learning Support base is a place for help with homework and access to advice or support.
+Our Learning Support base is a place for help with home learning and access to advice or support.
 It also provides a safe environment to share and learn from one another.
-The Student Support Team work closely with teachers in the classroom to ensure a high quality curriculum is delivered through a variety of techniques and personalised to meet individual needs.
+The Student Support Team work closely with teachers in the classroom to ensure a high-quality curriculum is delivered through a variety of techniques and personalised to meet individual needs.
 We have staff that are trained to provide the best support possible for your child, and we strive to allow our students to reach their full potential regardless of their barriers to learning.

 What does the Student Support Team offer?